bookofquantum/BOQ/photons/Qubitron/Fabrication.md

 *   **Flip-Chip Bonding:** The APD is flip-chip bonded onto the waveguide chip.
 This can provide a compact and robust integration.

-**Specific Considerations for PhotoniX:**
+**Specific Considerations for Qubitron:**

-*   **Single-Photon Detection:**  Since PhotoniX is intended for quantum applications, the APD must be capable of single-photon detection.
+*   **Single-Photon Detection:**  Since Qubitron is intended for quantum applications, the APD must be capable of single-photon detection.
 This might require specialized APD designs and cooling (although we are aiming for room-temperature operation).

 *   **Low Noise:**  The APD should have low dark count rates to minimize noise in the quantum measurements.